 (1) An owner who desires Special Assessment of Historic Property pursuant to ORS 358.505 must submit an application for Special Assessment to the State Historic Preservation Officer (SHPO) on forms approved and supplied by the SHPO.
-The application form will include consent for access to and viewing of the property, interior and exterior, by the SHPO, SHPO staff, and the HARC.
-The application must:
+The appli-

 (a) Be postmarked no earlier than January 1 and no later than 12 midnight of April 1 of the calendar year preceding the tax year an owner wishes the Special Assessment to begin, or if hand delivered, must be received by the SHPO by 5 p.m. on April 1 of the calendar year preceding the tax year the owner wishes Special Assessment to begin;